Wake1st/auguste/README.md

 After some initial setup of importing assets and a basic stage, I have begun work on the \
 script interpreter.
 I'm thinking of turning these strings into `Commands`, \
 wherein each command can be utilized via data instead of constant string checking.

+### 8/12/2025

+The commands needed a rewrite, which is a pain, but separating dialog \
+from the other actor commands allows for more dialog specific commands. \
+Also, the keyword explanation in the docs is just cursed - it needs formatting.